Swedish heraldry: Other municipal arms

 The following examples do not represent an exhaustive list of Swedish municipal arms.
 See the list of municipalities of Sweden for a complete listing of these.

 Oxelösund is one example of a municipality emerging from a split between two cities – in this case, Nyköping and Oxelösund, which are now in neighboring municipalities since the splitting of Nikolai rural municipality in 1950.
 The town of Oxelösund was established in 1900 and became a city in 1950, when it became a separate municipality from Nyköping.

 Stenungsund is one example of a municipality that, having no historic city arms, created wholly new arms in the 1970s.
 This device, displaying a hydrocarbon molecule, alludes to the area's petrochemical industry, and is also an example of distinctly modern arms.
 The arms, registered with the PRV in 1977, display: Argent, a hydrocarbon molecule of three pellets conjoined with six bezants gules, over a base wavy azure.

 Mullsjö Municipality was newly created in 1952.
 The coat of arms, granted in 1977, was proposed by the municipality's recreation committee, to market the municipality as a center for winter sports.
 The snow crystal is a relatively modern charge, and the modern tree-top line, called kuusikoro in Finnish, is reflective of the Finnish influence on Swedish heraldry.
 Blazon: Azure, a snow crystal argent beneath a spruce-top chief of the same.

-Krokom Municipality was formed in 1974 and bears arms granted in 1977, featuring a ram (gumsen) based on a 6000-year-old rock carving at Glösabäcken.
+Krokom Municipality was formed in 1974 and bears arms granted in 1977, featuring a ram (gumsen) based on a 6000-year-old rock carving at Glösa.
 The ram seen here was included in the seal of the legislature of Rödön from 1658.
 While petroglyphs long predate heraldry, they rarely appear in heraldic armory.
 Blazon: Argent, a chevron gemel wavy inverted and diminished azure, beneath a ram in the manner of a rock carving gules.